gdbroman/broman.blog/_posts/2020-06-19-people-are-addicted-to-their-own-beliefs.md

 Security blankets.

-Thoughts such as, “I could never do that” in the face of adversity, to let ourselves off the hook.
+Thoughts such as, _“I could never do that”_ in the face of adversity, to let ourselves off the hook.

 Because otherwise we would have to take responsibility!
-To work on our weaknesses and get uncomfortable in the process. _And we don’t want that to happen - now do we?
+To work on our weak spots and get uncomfortable in the process. _And we don’t want that to happen - now do we?
 No thanks._

-Instead, we whitewash our weak spots with these stories about ourselves until they become true.
+Instead, we whitewash our weaknesses with these stories about ourselves until they become true.
 Until it's _who we are_.

 See, you’re the only one who requires to be fooled.
 And the worst part is: You are also the _easiest_ to fool.